 This disrupts the brain that is “stuck” in certain ways of functioning and allows the brain to reorganize in more optimal ways of functioning.
 Like when you reboot your frozen computer neurofeedback can help get you out of unhealthy brain patterns.

 MHCA Neurofeedback therapy environment

 How Does Neurofeedback (EEG Biofeedback) Work?

 Neurofeedback utilizes low-level EEG electrode placements to supply frequencies to the brain.
 This therapy specifically targets the pre-existing alpha, beta, alpha/theta, delta, gamma, and theta brain waves.
 The goal of Neurofeedback is to decrease “negative” brain patterns and function while increasing “positive” brain patterns and function.

 Neurofeedback/Biofeedback measures the individual brain waves followed by the neurofeedback signal.

-Low-energy neurofeedback, such as what is administered at Phoenix-based Mental Health Center of America.
+Low-energy neurofeedback, such as what is administered at both the Phoenix and Mesa-based Mental Health Center of America locations.
 Our system delivers a low-level electromagnetic signal to modify our patient’s individual brain waves while they are completely motionless.